kgarbacinski/-Number-Guesser-ANN/README.md

 - based on MNIST dataset

 # Introduction
 Number Guesser's been created with DL and ANN.
 It's been trained with 90% accuracy.
-It makes possible to effectively guess between 0-9 numbers.
+It makes possible to effectively guess nubmers in range(9). : )

 # Instruction
 - R - refresh screen